 Beeline Co-Enzyme Q10 and Multivitamins tablets are rich in B vitamins.
 The supplement helps with energy release, reduces tiredness and fatigue, and helps support a healthy heart.
 Co-Enzyme Q10 works as a powerful antioxidant to help deal with unstable chemicals called free radicals that can damage the body.

 Beeline Folic Acid tablets play a vital role in the prevention of serious birth defects and contribute to normal maternal tissue growth during pregnancy.
 It can also contribute to preventing heart disease.
-It is recommended that folic acid be taken for 14 weeks prior to pregnancy and for 12 weeks of pregnancy.
+It is recommended that folic acid be taken for 14 weeks before pregnancy and 12 weeks of pregnancy.

 Beeline Vitamin B Supplements